techgoat/demo/README.md

 This is a simple README file

-# Header 2

-something irrelevant
+# Deterministic Eleasticity in a Matrix Optimized (DEMO)